nelsont03038/SVMclassifierForGeneExpression/README.md

 did RNA-seq to measure miRNA levels in 29 tumor/normal pairs.
 I build a support vector machines classifier that can accurately predict if an unseen sample is a tumor or normal sample.
 I apply "bagging" (boostrap aggregating) to the model to avoid overfitting and to improve bias and variance.

-Dependencies - You will need the latest version of numpy, pandas and scikit-learn.
+Dependencies - You will need Python and the latest version of numpy, pandas and scikit-learn.

 The data are from: